-As a general matter, the FFCRA applies to employers with fewer than 500 employees.
-The FFCRA also provides employees with a certain amount of time off at full or partial salary for many reasons tied to COVID-19.
+As a general matter, the FFCRA applied to employers with fewer than 500 employees.
+The FFCRA also provided employees with a certain amount of time off at full or partial salary for many reasons tied to COVID-19.
 As the pandemic continues, it is likely employers will face claims alleging they did not comply with the FFCRA, including:

 Claims alleging that they were denied time off under FFCRA despite being eligible

 To avoid this type of claim, employers need to familiarize themselves with the FFCRA regulation.
 They address such critical issues as “Paid Leave Entitlements,” “Employee Eligibility for Leave,” “Employer Coverage,” and “Documentation of Need for Leave.”

 A key item in fighting such claims is to have employees support their leave requests through documentation (per the employer’s usual and customary notice requirements, absent unusual circumstances).
 These can include requesting: employee’s name; dates for which leaves is requested; an oral or written statement that the employee is unable to work because of a qualified reason for leave; and/or further documentation as required by the FFCRA (to support associated business tax credits & IRS tax audits).

 If an employee does not give the proper information, notice, and/or documentation, the employer should ask for it.
 Notify your employee and give them an opportunity to provide the required information and/or documentation before denying the leave request.

 Employers should, as always, make and maintain good records concerning employees.
 Particularly records for various leaves of absence.
 Employers must separately calculate the use by each employee of each type of leave, noting when they run concurrently and when, for one reason or another, they run separately.

 Claims alleging their sick time pay under FFCRA was miscalculated